The PR BlogMedia & PsychologyPR TheoriesMedia Logic is Dead, Long Live Media Logic

 Cover photo: @jerrysilfwer

-Having worked as a PR professional in the intersection between traditional and digital media since 2005, I want to highlight how we must embrace change — or perish as a profession.
+As a PR professional at the intersection of traditional and digital media since 2005, I want to highlight why we must embrace digital-first — or perish as a profession.
+1Silfwer, J. (2011, June 17).
+PR Must Adapt or Die.
+Doctor Spin | The PR Blog. https://doctorspin.net/pr-must-adapt-or-die/

 Here we go: